houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Hence, we can how to cash out

+Add informal argument here

+regular expressions denote exactly the regular languages → regular languages are exactly what DFAs recognise → recognising a regular language requires no unbounded memory → therefore no genuinely regular notation needs memory

 ## Footnotes

 1. Quoted from MDN at the time of writing.

+2. We can argue that DFAs do have a form of memory - it's states and transitions.
+However, that memory is finite and bounded.
+DFAs cannot store arbitrary strings.

-2. JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
+3. JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
 We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

-3. Since DFAs only recognise regular languages and regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
+4. Since DFAs only recognise regular languages and regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
 Intuitively, that's the empty set.

-4. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).
+5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

-5. DFAs, NFAs, regular languages, regular grammars and regular expressions are all intrinsically tied to each other.
+6. DFAs, NFAs, regular languages, regular grammars and regular expressions are all intrinsically tied to each other.
 ![Relation between regular expressions, DFAs, NFAs, regular languages and regular grammar](/images/irregular-javascript-expressions/relation_between_regexp_dfa_nfa_reg_lang_reg_gram.webp)

-6. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).
+7. Here's a [formal definition](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formal definition") of a DFA (URL valid at the time of writing).

-7. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a state machine.
+8. Visit [regexper.com](https://regexper.com/ "regexper.com") to visualise any JavaScript regular expression as a state machine.

 I was originally inspired to write this article after reading [Abdur-Rahmaan Janhangeer](https://www.compileralchemy.com/ "Abdur-Rahmaan Janhangeer")'s article - [Regex Engines: History and Contributions](https://www.linkedin.com/pulse/regex-engines-history-contributions-abdur-rahmaan-janhangeer "Regex Engines: History and Contributions").